 Internal egg donor: An “internal egg donor” will be one associated with a donation program run by the fertility clinic you’ve contracted with for your journey — not all fertility clinics maintain such programs, but many do.
 There are a couple advantages to using an internal egg donor.
 “Generally, that donor will be local to that clinic, leading to savings for you on travel,” said Dr. Daniel Skora of Fertility Specialists of Texas.
 “And she will have a history with that clinic in terms of previous donations that you will have access to.”
 There are some drawbacks as well.
 “You might have less options in terms of variety of egg donors,” Dr. Skora explained.

 Agency egg donor: This type of donor comes from an egg donation agency.
 These agencies tend to have a much wider variety of egg donors to choose from — increasing the possibility that you will find a donor with the exact characteristics important to you.
 “Egg donor agencies recruit donors from all across the country,” said Dr. Skora.
 “As such, they have more ability to have more people from different races and ethnicities.”
-The drawback is you will have to pay an agency fee, and may well have to pay for travel costs for your egg donor since she likely won’t be local.
+The drawback is you will have to pay an agency fee, and will have to pay for travel costs for your egg donor since she likely won’t be local.

 Egg bank: Another option for sourcing a donor is through an egg bank.
 “These are places that have cycled egg donors previously and have frozen their eggs,” said Dr. Skora.
 You will often be able to purchase 6 to 8 eggs from an egg bank to help you in your embryo creation process.
 These are therefore experienced egg donors.
 “But egg banks vary widely in terms of the guarantees provided in the number of blastocysts created,” Dr. Skora explained.
+Egg banks can provide significant cost savings.

 Anonymity and disclosure